Complete Guide to Family Meal Delivery Zones in...

 While outside our core focus, it’s noteworthy that the rapid growth in Willoughby (Surrey/Langley border) has attracted meal delivery expansion from Fraser Valley-based kitchens.
 This trend indicates how population density drives service.
 For Vancouver-based companies, this area is still out of reach, but it shows the model replicating in other suburbs.
 Monitoring the BC CDC health information site for population growth reports can give clues to future delivery zone expansions.

-Summary: Key 2026 delivery zone expansions include Burnaby's Brentwood and Lougheed Town Centre (now core free-delivery zones), Vancouver's River District and Northeast False Creek (newly added to standard coverage), and the Willoughby area in Surrey.
-These changes are driven by increased residential density, making routes more cost-effective for providers like Cookin and The Storm Cafe.
+Summary: Key 2026 zone expansions include Burnaby's Brentwood and Lougheed Town Centre (now core free-delivery zones), Vancouver's River District and Northeast False Creek (newly added to standard coverage), and the Willoughby area on the Surrey/Langley border.
+These changes are driven by rising residential density, which makes routes more cost-effective for providers.

 Tips for Scheduling Deliveries Around School Pickups